Blood Pressure & Heart Rate

 There is no direct correlation between blood pressure and heart rate (or pulse rate).
 High pulse rate does not mean to indicate hypertension.
 For people with hypertension, heart rate will not be a substitute for measuring blood pressure.

 Elevation in heart rate does not cause your blood pressure to elevate at the same proportion, why.
-It is because even though your heart beat raises; healthy blood vessels dilate (expands) to permit more blood to flow easily.
-It is possible for your heart rate to double with only a modest rise in blood pressure.
+It is because even though your heartbeat raises; healthy blood vessels dilate (expands) to permit more blood to flow smoothly.
+Your heart rate can double with only a modest rise in blood pressure.

 Exercise, Emotion, Heart rate and Blood pressure

-State of minds such as anxiety, frustration, anger, fear, anticipation of pain and negative emotional states can bring about elevations in heart rate.
+State of minds such as anxiety, frustration, anger, fear, the anticipation of pain, and negative emotional states can bring about elevations in heart rate.
 Positive psychological states such as excitement, joy, and interest can also bring elevations in heart rate.